sylvaticus/MITx_6.86x/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering.md

 But representing users and items with just a single number takes us back to the KNN problem of not being able to distinguish the possible multiple groups hidden in each user or in each item.

-We could then decide to divide the users and/or the items in respectively $(n,2) U$ and $(2,m) V^T$ matrices and constrain our X matrix to be a product of these two matrices (hence with rank 2 in this case): $X=UV^T$
+We could then decide to divide the users and/or the items in respectively $(n \times 2) U$ and $(2 \times m) V^T$ matrices and constrain our X matrix to be a product of these two matrices (hence with rank 2 in this case): $X=UV^T$

 The exact numbers $K$ of vectors to use in the user/items factorisation matrices (i.e. the rank of X) is then a hyperparameter that can be selected using the validation set.

-Still for simplicity, in this lesson we will see the simplest case of constraining the matrix to be factorisable by a pair of single vectors.
+Still for simplicity, in this lesson we will see the simplest case of constraining the matrix to be factorisable by a pair of single vectors (i.e. $K=1$).

 ### 7.6.
 Alternating Minimization

-Using rank 1, we can adapt the $J$ function to take the two vectors $u$ and $v$ instead of the whole $X$ matrix, and our objective becomes to found their elements that minimise such function:
+Using rank 1, we can adapt the $J$ function to take the two vectors $u$ and $v$ instead of the whole $X$ matrix, and our objective becomes to find their elements that minimise such function:

 $J(\mathbf{u},\mathbf{v}; Y, \lambda) = \frac{\sum_{a,i \in D} (Y_{a,i} - u_a * v_i)^2}{2} + \frac{\lambda}{2}\sum_a^n u_a^2 + \frac{\lambda}{2}\sum_i^m v_i^2$